cs411-alawini/sp23-cs411-team076-kass/TeamInfo.md

 In addition, we will let users see global-level stats and individual contributions (athlete, country, event, and more).
 This solution is proposed as a one-stop solution for folks who would like to gather more information quickly.

 The proposal aims to solve a fundamental problem by allowing users to engage more in the events even if they're not physically present in and around the stadium or do not have a subscription to watch the event live.
 We are a free-to-use website that lets users quickly glance or deeply review the stats they want to check by allowing them to filter on various parameters that suit their needs and have a summarised or detailed view.

-We plan to design a web application with both a front-back end to offer this functionality.
-We will use various components to develop this application.